carlosjennings1991/PyBer_Analysis/README.md

 ---
 ## Summary

-While the below chart is dense and requires a moment or two to digest, it's vastly informative.
+While the below chart is dense and requires a moment or two to digest, it's vastly informative - essentially being a composite of all the previously displayed charts.
+With this chart in focus, three recommendations come to mind.

 ![composite scatterplot](https://github.com/carlosjennings1991/PyBer_Analysis/blob/main/Resources/Fig9.png)